Wayans family

-The Wayans family (/ˈweɪənz/) is an American show-business family.
-Family members include Keenen Ivory Wayans, Shawn Wayans, Marlon Wayans, Damon Wayans Sr., Kim Wayans, Damon Wayans Jr., Damien Dante Wayans, and Chaunté Wayans.
-Works created by Wayans family members include the Scary Movie film series, The Wayans Bros., In Living Color, Don't Be a Menace, White Chicks, My Wife and Kids, and Little Man.
+The Wayans family (/ˈweɪənz/) is an American show-business family from New York City, New York.
+Family members include siblings Dwayne, Keenen Ivory, Diedra, Damon Sr., Kim, Elvira, Nadia, Devonne, Shawn, and Marlon.
+The next generation includes Damon Wayans Jr., Damien Dante Wayans, and Chaunté Wayans.
+Works created by Wayans family members include the Scary Movie film series, The Wayans Bros., In Living Color, Don't Be a Menace to South Central While Drinking Your Juice in the Hood, White Chicks, My Wife and Kids, and Little Man.

-Family members

-Progenitors
+The Wayans family notably redefined the genre of comedy, parody films; created numerous cult classics; and are credited with influencing the modern-day Super Bowl halftime show.

+The Wayans are one of the most influential families in entertainment history.
+In 2025, the Wayans family was inducted into the NAACP Image Awards’ Hall of Fame.

+History

-Howell Stouten Wayans (born August 26, 1936), a supermarket manager, and his wife Elvira Alethia (née Green, July 23, 1938 – July 22, 2020), a homemaker and social worker, resided in Chelsea, New York City when they had their first child.
-Howell was a devout Jehovah's Witness.
+Howell Stouten Wayans (August 26, 1936 – April 1, 2023), a supermarket manager, and his wife Elvira Alethia (née Green, July 23, 1938 – July 10, 2020), a homemaker and social worker, resided in Chelsea, New York City when they had their first child.
+The couple had 10 children.